 The Kambia Appeal is a UK-registered charity and a registered international NGO working in Sierra Leone, West Africa.
 We are based in Cheltenham in Gloucestershire and have a permanent office and residence in Kambia Town.
-Our charitable objective is to improve health in Kambia District by supporting the existing Sierra Leone Government health services run by the Kambia District Health Management Team (KDHMT).
+Our charitable objective is to improve health in Kambia District by supporting the Sierra Leone Government health services run by the Kambia District Health Management Team (KDHMT).

 In February 1999, during the Sierra Leone civil war, the Kambia Hospital was attacked, looted and burnt by rebels, and needed to be completely rebuilt.
 Everything was destroyed.
 Doors, windows, roofs, beds and equipment were all burned.
 Peace was declared in 2001, and in 2004 the hospital was re-opened, after rehabilitation by the European Union.
 In 2005, The Kambia Hospital Appeal renewed its programme to improve maternal health with a community education film called Belleh Woman, Go Di Right Side.

-Since then, The Kambia Appeal has focused its efforts on identifying and addressing the causes of maternal and child mortality, following the guidelines of the Safe Motherhood initiative and in line with the aims of the Millennium Development Goals.
+Since then, The Kambia Appeal has focused its efforts on identifying and addressing the causes of maternal and child mortality, following the guidelines and policies of the Sierra Leone Ministry of Health and Sanitation and the Sustainable Development Goals.